What Is a Triple-Net Lease?

 The key to minimizing the risks associated with triple-net lease investments and rental agreements is to understand the condition of the building as a whole throughout the entire term of the lease or rental agreement.
 This can be done by having a visual inspection performed on the property recurrently.
 The visual inspection should be performed by a third-party professional inspector.
 This benefits both the landlord and tenant.

 The landlord can stipulate in the rental agreement that the tenant must have periodic inspections performed on the property, and require a copy of the inspection report.
-The inspection report will provide building owner with proof that the tenant is acting in accordance with their maintenance responsibilities.
+The inspection report will provide a building owner with proof that the tenant is acting in accordance with their maintenance responsibilities.
 Alternatively, the tenant can order inspections themselves to help them understand how the building is holding up and to assist with the development of a standard maintenance plan.
 This not only reduces risk, but can also save thousands of dollars in the long run.

 What Is a Triple-Net Lease Inspection?